Pre-Columbian cuisine: Native American cuisine

 Foodways typically included the hunting of wild animals, gathering of wild plants, and cultivating of fruits and vegetables.
 The Southwestern region of the United States, now made up of Arizona, Colorado, New Mexico, Utah, and parts of Texas, was initially settled by different groups of Native Americans.
 The Puebloan people turned to agriculture, holding small farms along the Rio Grande in New Mexico, with a diet consisting of corn, beans, and squash.
 Conversely, other groups retained their hunter-gatherer roots, including the Navajo, Apache, and Utes.

 Among all tribes, maize is the most important food, while beans and squash are also held in high regard.
 These three crops, known as the "Three Sister Crops", were typically planted together, supporting each other as they grow.
 Chokecherries were also an important crop, mostly for the Blackfoot and Cheyenne tribes.

 Many tribes used their knowledge of the natural world to hunt for meat both on land and in the sea.
 Fish, shellfish, and small grassland game animals were staples for hunter-gatherer tribes in the Pacific Northwest and Alaska such as the Salish and the Tlingit, respectively.
 Plains tribes extensively hunted bison, using them for meat, clothing, and weapons.
 All parts of the animal were consumed in one way or another.

 Another universal custom among all tribes was the role of women in food consumption.
 They were always given the jobs of preparation and gathering.
 Many types of tools were used to prepare food.
 Made from bones of hunted game, these tools included stirring sticks, ladles, and kettles.
 Kettles were the primary method of cooking, but other vessels were used, such as clay bowls and baskets.
 Natives had to develop preservation techniques to avoid the possibility of starvation during the winter.
 They did this through drying, smoking, and salting.

 Important crops

 Maize

 This crop was initially farmed by members of the Aztec, Mayan, and Incan cultures.
 It is an extremely important staple, and is considered to be the most important throughout the native peoples of the New World.
 Its cultivation allowed people to stop hunting and begin to settle down.
 Its contribution to the rise of civilization is made clear in its godlike status among native people, frequently being used a subject of art and pottery.
-Maize was the focal point of many Pre-Columbian religions, playing an analogous role to bread in Western religion.
+Maize was the focal point of many Pre-Columbian religions, playing an analogous role to bread in Western religion, or rice in Eastern cultures.
 Humans themselves are both physically and spiritually melded from corn.
 Research has shown that maize may have even been a staple food in the Pre-Columbian Caribbean.
 Evidence of its cultivation has been found around the region, suggesting its status as an important foodstuff.